marcosGcostell/LoL-drafting-tools/README.md

 ## Register 2025/05/08

-The development is in the early stages and still is not a minimum viable project
+The development is in the early stages and still is not a minimum viable project.